Athletics at the 2016 Summer Olympics: Final three days

 On the ninth and final day of action in the track and field stadium, Matthew Centrowitz Jr. secured a tactical win in the men's 1500 m while Caster Semenya used her sheer speed to win the women's 800 m.
 Behind her Francine Niyonsaba won only the second ever medal for Burundi at the Olympics.
 In the women's high jump, Ruth Beitia became Spain's inaugural female Olympic gold medalist in athletics, though this was overshadowed by the fact her winning mark was the lowest since 1980 and she was outperformed by two heptathletes in Rio.
 Thomas Röhler cleared ninety metres to win the men's javelin throw.
 Mo Farah became the second most successful track athlete of the 2016 Rio Olympics by defending his 5000 m title, making him one of only two men alongside Finland's Lasse Virén to have defended both long-distance titles at consecutive Olympics.
 In the last track events of the games, the United States won the men's and women's 4 × 400 metres relays.
 The women's victory gave Allyson Felix the distinction of setting a medals record for women's Olympic athletics; six gold medals and nine medals overall.
 In the closing competition of the Olympics, Eliud Kipchoge of Kenya comfortably won the marathon by the largest margin since 1972.
 The runner-up Feyisa Lilesa of Ethiopia made a political protest by crossing his arms near the finish line in solidarity with the Oromo killed in protests that year and later suggested he would seek asylum.

 The United States won the most medals in athletics and at thirteen golds and 32 overall they won more than double the next most successful nations.
-In the absence of Russia, Kenya and Jamaica placed second and third with six gold medals and the only other nations to win more than ten medals in total.
+In the absence of Russia, Kenya and Jamaica placed second and third with six gold medals and were the other nations to win more than ten medals in total.
 In the 2016 Olympic athletics programme, 141 medals were awarded and 43 nations reached the medal table.